cozywho/cozycerts/README.md

 - DANGER ZONE: Resets CA to factory settings.
 Useful for lab environments.

 Certs tab:
-- Upload CSR to sign by Root CA, self explanitory.
 - Generate new cert, using service/host.domain.name, & IP.
   - Creates key pair, CSR, and cert when self signed.
   - Can also toggle for generating keypairs and CSR's for other CA's.
+- Upload CSR to sign by Root CA, self explanitory.

-Settings tab:
+Metadata tab:
 - Edit cert metadata.
-Will probably rename to 'Metadata'